feng1st/coframework/README.md

     throw new ApiException(ClientErrorCodes.INVALID_ARGS, message);
     // error - ServerErrorCodes.INTERNAL_SYS_ERROR.critical = true
     throw new ApiException(ServerErrorCodes.INTERNAL_SYS_ERROR, message);
-    // You can customize the error log level by implementing ApiErrorCode, like ClientErrorCodes or ServerErrorCodes throw new ApiException(MyErrorCodes.MY_CODE, message);
+    // You can customize the error log level by implementing ApiError, like ClientErrorCodes or ServerErrorCodes throw new ApiException(MyErrorCodes.MY_CODE, message);
     // Alternatively, you can directly pass the code and critical level throw new ApiException(code, critical, message);